KathrynBrusewitz/notes/info445-midterm.md

 __1. Explain the concept of error-handling (try and be complete: briefly explain what is it, when it happens, why it happens and how it happens).
 Touch on the benefits of error-handling as well.__

-We want to handle errors when we anticipate failures.
+We want to handle errors when we anticipate failures in order to improve performance.
 It is better to "fail early" than to "fail late".
-The concept of error-handling involves managing communication to the client.
-We need to communicate to the client what failed, where did it fail, and why did it fail.
-This most likely comes down to logging the event.
-A log will have: a Message number, Severity level, State, Procedure, Line, and Message.

-Why do we want to anticipate errors?
-To improve performance.
-If we fail late, we affect other transactions.
-We don't want a cascading rollback of many transactions.
-If we send messages with the error, the client will know why it failed and troubleshoot.
+If we fail late, we affect other transactions and can cause a cascading rollback of many transactions.
+If we fail early, we avoid having to rollback hundreds/thousands of transactions.
+To help the client troubleshoot errors, we log out messages with the error to let them know what/why/where it failed.

 __2. Normalization seeks to eliminate several different types of data anomalies; please identify what these data anomalies are and how normalization can eliminate them.__

-Insertion anomaly: Example - Student Table has dorm information (DormName and RoomStyle); Can't insert dorm information without a student associated with a student.
-Solution is to create a separate table for dorms and an associative entity to keep history.
+Imagine an un-normalized Student Table with dorm information inside it (DormName and RoomStyle).
+Having such an un-normalized table can bring up the following anomalies:

+Insertion anomaly: We can't insert a new dorm without a student associated with that dorm.
+We may have a brand new dorm without any students living in it yet.

-Deletion anomaly: Getting rid of data that will get rid of other data that we want to keep.
+Deletion anomaly: We can't delete data that without deleting other data that we might want to keep.
+If we delete a student, we can lose information about a dorm if that student was the only student living in that dorm.

-Update anomaly: Having to update RoomStyle would mean we have to update all students (could be hundreds) and would be a hassle.
-If it was a separate table, we don't have to update, we just have to insert into the table.
+Update anomaly: If there was an error in RoomStyle (such as a misspelling or no longer offered or changed name), we may have to update hundreds of students and that would be a hassle.

-Normalization makes the database easier to access and maintain data and take up minimal storage space.
-It helps ensure that the relations derived from the data model do not have redundant data, which can cause update anomalies.
-Normalization is a process for determining which attributes belong in specific entities.
-Identifies optimal grouping for attributes.
-Normalization is essentially an exercise where we look for nouns that are misplaced.
-If we look for attributes that are dependents of columns other than the primary key, we eliminate redundant data, therefore eliminating update anomalies.
+The solution to avoid these anomalies would be to normalize Student table by creating a separate table (Dorm) for dorms and an associative entity (Student_Dorm) to keep history.

+Normalization helps ensure there is no redundant data, which can cause the above anomalies.

 __3. Describe the differences between Online Transaction Processing (OLTP) databases and those that are supporting Data Warehousing or Online Analytical Processing (OLAP).__

 OLTP:
 - High number of short online transactions (INSERT UPDATE DELETE)
 - Very fast query processing
-- Maintain data integrity in multi-access environments
-- Effectiveness = number of transactions per second
+- Effectiveness is measured by number of transactions per second
 - Detailed and current data

 OLAP:
 - Low number of transactions
 - Queries are often complex and may be thousands/millions of rows
-- Effectiveness = response time
+- Effectiveness is measured by response time
-- Aggregated, historical data stored in a multi-dimensional schema (usually star schema)
+- Aggregated, historical data

 __4. Explain the difference between synchronous and asynchronous data transfer; when are each preferred?__